 Let’s get started! 💻

-For the full resource representation of a Group Channel please see the docs page.
+Please see the docs for the full resource representation of a Group Channel.

-For use cases where you’d like to use Group Channels with greater capacity than 100 check out SuperGroup Channels which can have over 2,000 members in a single Channel with a Pro plan and up to 20,000 members with an Enterprise plan.
+In the situation where you’d like to use Group Channels with more than 100 participants, check out Supergroup Channels.
+These can have over 2,000 members in a single Channel with a Pro plan and up to 20,000 members with an Enterprise plan.

 The other main type of Channel is the Open Channel.
-Unlike Group Channels, membership for Open Channels is not permanent, and only exists while they are connected.
-This is a Public Channel which is generally used to host a large number of online users, and allows them to be able to enter and contribute without any permissions.
-From a developer standpoint this channel offers less customization and control in favor of larger audience sizes.(For a full list of features check out the docs page).
-There are two different types of Open Channels: Classic and Dynamically partitioned.
+Unlike Group Channels, membership for Open Channels is not permanent and only exists while users are connected.
+This is a Public Channel that hosts a large number of online users, who can enter and contribute to the conversation without any invitation.
+This type of channel supports fewer features and event notifications to enable larger audiences.
+For a complete list of features, check out the docs.

 Remember that a Channel object contains all of the high level data for the conversation between its members.